Feastio

 Finally, there was dessert.
 An ice cream sandwich with tonka bean, maple, and cocoa appears to be a staple, as does a chocolate sundae with miso caramel and urfa pepper.
 But I want something seasonal.

 The roasted rhubarb with buttermilk ice cream and sourdough crumbles did the trick.
 And it was beautifully presented.
+The ice cream was so soft and creamy, and I liked the added crunch of the sourdough.

 Related: Portland Food Tour